Big Ben clock tower of Houses of Parliament and Westminster pier on the Thames river, London, United Kingdom

 Off-season (lower prices)

-London, United Kingdom is a Moderate destination perfect for history and culture.
+London, United Kingdom is a destination with a temperate climate, perfect for royal landmarks and world-class museums.
 The best time to visit is May, Jun, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $113/day, while mid-range trips average $281/day.
-Visa-free for short tourism stays.
+Budget travel costs around $124/day, while mid-range trips average $306/day.
+Entry rules depend on your passport.

 /day